umbraco/UmbracoDocs/10/umbraco-ui-builder/collections/child-collections.md

 ---
-description: Configuring child collections in Konstrukt, the back office UI builder for Umbraco.
+description: Configuring child collections in Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Child Collections